 This decision is never taken lightly and will depend on the stage of the pregnancy and individual circumstances.
 Your doctor and midwife will explain their concerns fully so that you understand the reasons behind their recommendations and can make an informed decision.

-Download our BRAIN tool to help your discussions with your medical team: 〉PDF DOWNLOAD: BRAIN tool: Helping you make informed choices
+Download our B.R.A.I.N. tool to help your discussions with your medical team: 〉PDF DOWNLOAD: B.R.A.I.N. decision-making tool

 Any worries?
 Call your midwife

 We recognise that reading around this topic may leave you worried about your baby’s movements, particularly if you haven’t yet felt them or recognised their natural pattern.
 Please call your midwife and discuss your concerns.
 They are there to support you in these important aspects of pregnancy and will be pleased to hear from you.

 The information contained above is provided for information purposes only.
 The contents of this article are not intended to amount to advice, and you should not rely on any of the contents of this article.
 Professional advice should be obtained before taking or refraining from taking any action as a result of the contents of this article.
 New Life Classes disclaims all liability and responsibility arising from any reliance placed on any of the contents of this article.

 Medicines and Healthcare products Regulatory Agency (MHRA), Guidance: Medical Devices: information for users and patients, updated 2021. [accessed Dec 2021] Source